In Wisconsin, courts use sentencing guidelines unique to each judicial district when determining a sentence following an OWI conviction.

 3rd Judicial District

-Jefferson, Ozaukee, Washington, and Waukesha counties
+Jefferson, Ozaukee, Washington, Waukesha, and Dodge (formerly 6th district) counties

 4th Judicial District